Freshman Learning Community

-The Engineering Freshman Learning Community (FLC) will have an info session at the Explore UNC Charlotte events and Admitted Students Day events.
-Applications for the Engineering FLC are accepted mid-November through July 1 at LC.Charlotte.edu.
+The Engineering Freshman Learning Community (FLC) will have an info session at the Open House events and Admitted Students Day events.
+Applications for the Engineering FLC are accepted mid-November through June 1 at LC.Charlotte.edu.

-The College of Engineering Learning Community (FLC) offers students a unique opportunity to start strong on their path to completing their College of Engineering degree.
+The Engineering FLC offers students a unique opportunity to start strong on their path to completing their W.S.
+Lee College of Engineering degree.
 With the challenge of the rigorous curriculum, the first year of college can be very demanding.
-We strive to help FLC participants learn what it takes to achieve excellence with the support of a tight-knit community of persevering students who share common goals and interests.
+We strive to help Engineering FLC participants learn what it takes to achieve excellence with the support of a tight-knit community of persevering students who share common goals and interests.

-The Engineering FLC is open to all first year students (includes traditional freshmen, early college and dual enrolled students) who have been accepted to the Lee College of Engineering.
+The Engineering FLC is open to all first-year students (traditional freshmen, early college and dual enrolled students) who have been accepted to the W.S.
+Lee College of Engineering.
 It is a residential program.
-FLC participants live in Hawthorn Hall for two semesters (fall and spring).
-The FLC offers suite living in Hawthorn Hall.
+All Engineering FLC participants live in suite-style housing in Hawthorn Hall for two semesters (fall and spring).
 Each 4-person suite has two bedrooms, a bathroom, and living room.
 The basement has a laundry room, game room/TV area, and a full-size classroom that houses our Creativity Lab.

-The FLC supports students' success by offering programming targeted to three key areas:
+The Engineering FLC supports students’ success by offering programming targeted to three key areas:

 - Building a sense of community

-Activities, guest speakers and field trips specifically geared to the young men and women of the FLC are available and encouraged.
-Students in the FLC also take science, math, and liberal studies courses with the general University population allowing them to develop friendships with students from other majors while living in an environment supporting their success in this challenging program.
-Tutoring for most common courses is available in the FLC several nights each week free of charge!
-Examples of FLC activities include:
+Activities, guest speakers and field trips specifically geared to the young men and women of the Engineering FLC are available and encouraged.
+Students in the Engineering FLC also take science, math, and liberal studies courses with the general UNC Charlotte population allowing them to develop friendships with students from other majors while living in an environment supporting their success in this challenging program.
+Tutoring for most common courses is available in the Engineering FLC several nights each week free of charge!
+Examples of Engineering FLC activities include:

 - Creativity Lab tools and equipment free of charge